uyen-nimble/our-team/join-us/openings/bangkok-technical-product-owner.md

 * **You will be proud** of any product that has our name on it.
 * We are an **engineering-focused company**.
 Both co-founders are software engineers and led the tech teams at the most prominent e-commerce powerhouses in South East Asia.
-* We really pay attention and care about **processes, high quality, and aesthetics.**
+* We really pay attention and care about **processes, high quality, and aesthetics**.
-* **Strong processes.** We not only believe but also really work following agile principles.
+* **Strong processes**.
+We not only believe but also really work following agile principles.
 Developers work on well-sized and well-defined user stories, do estimate using points and work iteratively in short sprints (1-2 weeks).
-* Regular one-on-one reviews to constantly **improve and grow.** We have a clearly defined process for our developers to level up continuously not only their technical skills but also soft skills.
+* Regular one-on-one reviews to constantly **improve and grow**.
+We have a clearly defined process for our developers to level up continuously not only their technical skills but also soft skills.
 * **The vast amount of learning resources** (Pluralsight, Pragpub, Leanpub, (e-)books, etc.) and yearly education allowance to step up your game.
+* **[Nimble Growth](https://github.com/nimblehq/growth) session** to invest time in acquiring new skills, work on new technology to improve our process, and share the achievements.
-* Provident Fund which allows you to save money every month and we match your monthly contributions [see more detailed info](http://capital.sec.or.th/THAIPVD/content_en.php?content_id=00307).
+* Provident Fund which allows you to save money every month and we match your monthly contributions ([see more detailed info](http://capital.sec.or.th/THAIPVD/content_en.php?content_id=00307)).
 * Private medical insurance (Allianz) **from day one**, company care fund and social welfare coverage.
 * Great equipment consisting of a MacBook Pro, large screens, and any accessory to let you work comfortably.
 Our equipment is renewed every 3 years.
 * Casual work attire for everyone.